Kiddie Academy uses the Yext Knowledge Engine to reach mums faster and create stronger communities

 Since 1981, Kiddie Academy has provided a better way to care for and educate children while creating stronger communities.
 What began as a single academy in Baltimore County, Maryland, has since grown into an award-winning nationally networked franchise with 160 academies located in 24 states.
 As a leader in educational child care, the company strives to be the epicentre of learning and connectivity for communities.

 “We began as a multi-unit, family-owned business and started franchising in 1992,” states Wendy Odell Magus, Vice President of Marketing.
 “As we moved into franchising, that focus on education grew into a focus on how we work with our franchisees.
-We need to ensure that they are the very best at what they do, in order to deliver the brand to customers successfully.”
+We need to make sure that they are the very best at what they do in order to deliver the brand to customers successfully.”

 One of Kiddie Academy’s biggest selling points is its proprietary Life Essentials® curriculum, which focuses on social and emotional character education as well as physical and cognitive outcomes that are aligned with state preschool learning standards.
 Another factor that frequently comes into play is location.

 “Proximity is a significant deciding factor for our customers,” explains Odell Magus.
 “If a mum is going to drop off and pick up her child ten times a week, we have to be convenient.
 80% of our customers live within a two-to-eight mile radius around an academy.
 So directory listings and maps are really critical to our business.
 Reviews, maps, basic hours of business, languages spoken — those are high-level information categories that mums drill down through to determine which two or three schools they will visit.”